johnwcowan/r7rs-work/TimeAdvancedCowan.md

 at the end of the following days (that is, at 23:59:60 proleptic UTC time):
 31 Dec 1960; 31 Dec 1961; 30 Jun 1963; 31 Dec 1964; 30 Jun 1966;
 30 Jun 1967; 30 Jun 1968; 30 Jun 1969; 30 Jun 1970.
+(Thanks to Daphne Preston-Kendall for determining an optimal leap second set.)
 This has the following desirable effects: the TAI-UTC offset is 0 in 1958 (true by definition), at the Posix epoch it is 8 (which is within a few milliseconds of the true value),